-- 5.1 All acts of sexualized violence are prohibited under this policy. - 5.2 Anyone can experience sexualized violence, therefore this policy applies to all university community members regardless of a person's social position or position within the university structures, hierarchies, and power relations. - 5.3 Sexualized violence does not exist or operate in isolation, and some individuals or groups experience sexualized violence at higher rates.
-Every effort to address sexualized violence should be grounded in an intersectional understanding that each person's experience will be affected by many factors, including, but not limited to, their sex; gender identity and expression; sexual orientation; family status; Indigenous, racial, or ethnic background; language barrier; ability; faith; age; socioeconomic status; academic standing; as well as their position within university structures, hierarchies, and power relations. - 5.4 Every individual should expect to be able to learn, work, and live in a university environment that is free from all forms of sexualized violence.
-The university expects every member of the university community to practice consent and respect for the dignity and diversity of all community members, and to foster an environment in which these are fundamental principles consistent with the Evangelical Christian beliefs on which TWU is founded.

-- 5.5 Retaliation of any kind is prohibited, including through social or other electronic media.
-Any member of the university community found to have engaged in retaliation, or threatened or attempted retaliation, including a third party may be sanctioned under this policy or other university policies. - 5.6 A person may also be sanctioned for retaliation if that person breaches the confidentiality of a disclosure or report from a survivor or person impacted by sexualized violence. - 5.7 All university academic and non-academic administrators are expected to take active steps to incorporate the principles of this policy into their units. - 5.8 The university is committed to transparency and accountability with respect to the implementation of this policy and its related procedures.
+- 5.1 All acts of sexualized violence are prohibited under this policy. - Anyone can experience sexualized violence; therefore, this policy applies to all University community members regardless of a 5.2 person's social position or position within the University structures, hierarchies, and power relations. - Sexualized violence does not exist or operate in isolation, and some individuals or groups experience sexualized violence at 5.3 higher rates.
+Every effort to address sexualized violence should be grounded in an intersectional understanding that each person's experience will be affected by many factors, including, but not limited to, their sex; gender identity and expression; sexual orientation; family status; Indigenous, racial, or ethnic background; language barrier; ability; faith; age; socioeconomic status; academic standing; as well as their position within University structures, hierarchies, and power relations. - Every individual should expect to be able to learn, work, and live in a university environment that is free from all forms of sexualized violence.
+The University expects every member of the University community to practice consent and respect for the dignity and diversity of all community members and to foster an environment in which these are fundamental principles consistent with the Evangelical Christian beliefs on which TWU is founded. - Retaliation of any kind is prohibited, including through social or other electronic media.
+Any member of the University community found to have engaged in retaliation or threatened or attempted retaliation, including a third party, may be sanctioned under this policy or other University policies. - 5.6 A person may also be sanctioned for retaliation if that person breaches the confidentiality of a disclosure or report from a survivor or person impacted by sexualized violence. - All University academic and non-academic administrators are expected to take active steps to incorporate the principles of this - The University is committed to transparency and accountability with respect to the implementation of this policy and its related procedures.